mohsenzakeri/Movi/README.md

 # Movi ![GitHub](https://img.shields.io/github/license/mohsenzakeri/movi?color=green)

-Movi is a full text index for indexing large pangenomes.
-It is designed based on move data structure.
-Move structure is a data structure based on the Burrows Wheeler Transform (BWT) by Nishimoto and Tabei.
+Movi is a full text index for pangenomes.
+It takes advantage of the move data structure (by Nishimoto and Tabei).
+Movi works with genomic file formats.
+The high locality of the reference and latency hiding in Movi results in low and predictabile query latencies.
+These properties make Movi ideal for real time applications like Nanopore Adaptive sampling.

 >[Zakeri, Mohsen, Brown, Nathaniel K., Ahmed, Omar Y., Gagie, Travis, and Langmead, Ben.
 "Movi: a fast and cache-efficient full-text pangenome index". bioRxiv preprint (2023)](https://www.biorxiv.org/content/10.1101/2023.11.04.565615v2)